 Av.
 Pérez Gasga s/n, 71980 Puerto Escondido, Oax.
-C 954/582-0442.
+(2) 954/582-0442.
 18 units.
 High season \$25 double; low season \$15 double.
 No credit cards.
-Amenities: Safedeposit box; money exchange.
+Amenities: Safe-deposit box; money exchange.

-Hotel Flor de María $\mathcal{K}\mathcal{K}$ Though not right on the beach, this is a real find.
-Canadians María and Lino Francato own the cheery, three-story hotel facing the ocean, which you can see from the rooftop.
-Built around a garden courtyard, each room is colorfully decorated with beautiful trompe l'oeil still lifes and landscapes painted by Lino.
+Hotel Flor de María Though not right on the beach, this hotel offers a welcoming place to stay.
+This cheery, three-story hotel faces the ocean, which you can see from the rooftop.
+Built around a garden courtyard, each room is colorfully decorated with beautiful trompe l'oeil still lifes and landscapes.
 Two rooms have windows with a view, and the rest face the courtyard.
 All have double beds with orthopedic mattresses.
-The roof has a small pool, a shaded hammock terrace, and an openair bar (open 5-9pm during high season) with a TV that receives American channels-all in all, a great sunset spot.
-I highly recommend the first-floor restaurant (see "Where to Dine," below).
+The roof has a small pool, a shaded hammock terrace, and an open-air bar (open 5-9pm during high season) with a TV that receives American channels-all in all, a great sunset spot.
 The hotel is a third of a mile from the Adoquín, 60m (200 ft.) up a sandy road from Marineros Beach on an unnamed street at the eastern end of the beach.

 Playa Marineros, 71980 Puerto Escondido, Oax.
-(2)/fax 954/582-0536.
+C/fax 954/582-0536.
 24 units. \$35-\$50 double.
 Ask about off-season long-term discounts.
 MC, V. Amenities: Restaurant; bar; small pool.

 In addition to the places listed below, a Puerto Escondido tradition is the palapa restaurants on Zicatela Beach, for early-morning surfer breakfasts or casual dining and drinking at night.
-One of the most popular is Los Tíos, offering economical prices and surfer-sized portions.
+One of the most popular is Los Tíos, offering very reasonable prices and surfer-size portions.
 After dinner, enjoy homemade Italian ice cream from Gelateria Giardino.
-It has two locations, on Calle del Morro at Zicatela Beach, and Pérez Gasga 609, on the Adoquín (© 954/582-2243).
+It has two locations, on Calle del Morro at Zicatela Beach, and Pérez Gasga 609, on the Adoquín (C 954/582-2243).

-Art & Harry's SEAFOOD/STEAKS About three-quarters of a mile southeast of the Hotel Santa Fe, on the road fronting Zicatela Beach, this robust watering hole is great for taking in the sunset, especially if you're having a giant hamburger or grilled shrimp dinner.
-Late afternoon and early evening here are like watching a portrait of Puerto Escondido come to life.
-You sit watching the surfers, tourists, and resident cat as the sun dips into the ocean.
+Art & Harry's SEAFOOD/STEAKS About 1.2km (3⁄4 mile) southeast of the Hotel Santa Fe, on the road fronting Zicatela Beach, this robust watering hole is great for taking in the sunset, especially if you're having a giant hamburger or grilled shrimp dinner.
+Late afternoon and early evening here affords the best portrait of Puerto Escondido.
+Watch surfers, tourists, and the resident cat all slip into lazy silhouette as the sun dips into the ocean.

 Av.
 Morro s/n.
 No phone.
-Main courses 4.50-15.
+Main courses \$4.50-\$15.
 No credit cards.
 Daily 10am-10pm.

-Cabo Blanco A INTERNATIONAL "Where Legends are Born" is the logo at this beachfront restaurant, and the local crowd craves Gary's special sauces, which top his grilled fish, shrimp, steaks, and ribs.
+Cabo Blanco A INTERNATIONAL "Where Legends are Born" is the logo at this beachside restaurant, and the local crowd craves Gary's special sauces, which top his grilled fish, shrimp, steaks, and ribs.
 Favorites include dill-Dijon mustard, wine-fennel, and Thai curry sauces.
 But you can't count on them, because Gary creates based on what's fresh.
 A bonus is that Cabo Blanco turns into a hot Zicatela Beach bar, with live music Thursday and Saturday after 11pm.
-Gary's wife, Roxana, and an all-female bartending team keeps the crowd well served and well behaved.
+Gary's wife, Roxana, and a top-notch team of bartenders keep the crowd well served and well behaved.

 Calle del Morro s/n.
-C 954/582-0337.
+7 954/582-0337.
 Main courses \$7-\$45.
-V. Dec-April daily 6pm-2am.
+V. Dec-Apr daily 6pm-2am.
 Closed May-Nov.